 & | 1337 cheatz (beat current level) |

-After playing couple levels, you may notice there is a slight improvement in Vim usage.
+After playing couple levels, you should notice there is a slight improvement in Vim usage.
 Keep playing this game once in a while until you mastering the Vim usage.

 Playing PacVim is fun, interesting and keep you occupied.
 At the same time, you should be able to learn Vim commands thoroughly.
 Give it a try, you won't be disappointed.